-Wednesday Writing Classes September 4, 11, 18, 25
+September 11, 18, 25

-Topic: Poetry Pyramid - building authentic
+Topic: Poetry Pyramid - building authentic poems

-poems from the soul (4) Tutor: Aileen Boyer
+from the soul (3) Tutor: Aileen Boyer

 The poetry pyramid is a building block designed to help you build strong poems that resonate on personal, collective and spiritual levels.
-This is a hands-on class so bring pen and paper or your laptop as we will be writing poems throughout the course.
+These are hands-on classes so bring pen and paper or laptop as we will be writing poems throughout the course.

 Week 1.
-Self, story and space are explored to create the first step.
+Self, story and space are explored.